Rishabh-V/PubSubDemo/README.md

 - The singleton `SubscriberClient` running in the background `SubscriberService` picks the message from the specified `Subscription`and adds it to the `MessageQueue`
 - The page then picks up the message from the `MessageQueue` and displays it on the page.

-Note: This is just a demo application.
-Here the message is picked up from the queue at the same time when the publisher publishes a message.
-In case there are multiple instances of the app running then the message may not display until the message is published from that instance.
+_Note_: This is just a demo application.
+In this sample app, the message is picked up from the queue at the same time when the publisher publishes a message.
+In case there are multiple instances of the app running then a newly published message may not display in the page until a message is published from that instance.
 That can be fixed by various ways including a timer based refresh logic which can refresh the page every n seconds or so.
+This however is not the scope or intention of the app.